Oscars Drops 'Popular Film' Category

 Don't think of it as a reversal.

-Think of it as the first act of a movie in which the lead — an incredibly attractive symmetrically faced character — is up against seemingly insurmountable odds.
+Think of it as the first act of a movie in which the lead — an incredibly attractive, symmetrically faced character — is up against seemingly insurmountable odds.
 Except in this version, that handsome-yet-relatable hero is the Academy of Motion Picture Arts and Sciences.
 The challenge it faces is trying to make the sluggish annual Oscar ceremony a bit more lively.
 Only, it's meeting a lot of resistance.

 On Wednesday, the Academy announced in a statement that it is dropping the widely criticized "popular film" category it introduced less than a month ago from the 2019 awards, saying it has determined the award "merits further study."

-"There has been a wide range of reactions to the introduction of a new award, and we recognize the need for further discussion with our members," Academy CEO Dawn Hudson, said in the statement.
+"There has been a wide range of reactions to the introduction of a new award, and we recognize the need for further discussion with our members," Academy CEO Dawn Hudson said in the statement.

 The new category was panned by members and the public, who complained the change would be damaging to the industry by pandering to pedestrian tastes.